blendsdk/material-blend/README.md

 ### What is Material Blend
-Material Blend is a HTML5 Web Application Framework developed with TypeScript and it is based on Google's Material Design specification.
+Material Blend is a HTML5 Web Application Framework developed with TypeScript and it is based on Material Design specification.

 Material Blend is meant to be a framework for creating line-of-business web applications.
 It is under heavy development and it is not ready to be used yet.

+### Roadmap
+See the [Roadmap](https://github.com/blendsdk/material-blend/blob/master/ROADMAP.md) for detailed information.

 ### Follow us
 If you would like to follow the development progress, please "watch" this